gbiggs/ros_book_sample_code/README.md

 # "Programming Robots with ROS sample code"

-This repository contains all the examples from the book "Programming Robots with ROS", by Morgan Quigly, Brian Gerkey and William D. Smart (O'Reilly Media, Inc., 2015).
+This repository contains all the examples from the book "Programming Robots with ROS", by Morgan Quigley, Brian Gerkey and William D. Smart (O'Reilly Media, Inc., 2015).

-The code is originally written and copyright by Morgan Quigly, Brian Gerkey and William D. Smart.
+The code is originally written and copyright by Morgan Quigley, Brian Gerkey and William D. Smart.

 The examples have had bug fixes applied, where those bugs have been found.